 Normal start-up of a MIRO robot is just a matter of turning it on underneath.
 Some actuators will move a little immediately as they perform their start-up and auto-calibration routines.
-MIRO has an on-board Linux computer (the P3 processor) which begins booting once the power is on; once this process completes, MIRO is ready to use.
+MIRO's on-board Linux computer (the P3 processor) begins booting once the power is on; once the boot completes, MIRO is ready to use.

 Related FAQ: Why does my MIRO not boot?